susanyang17/doc/dev-ref/Configuration.md

 Few points need to be noticed:

-1. If some functions not yet supported by keikai spreadsheet are used in a formula, re-evaluation breaks the cached value even if precedent cells do not change.
+1. If some functions not yet supported by Keikai spreadsheet are used in a formula, re-evaluation breaks the cached value even if precedent cells do not change.
-2. If some customized function **only** supported in keikai spreadsheet are used in a formula, a cache is always `#NAME!` error.
+2. If some customized function **only** supported in Keikai spreadsheet are used in a formula, a cache is always `#NAME!` error.
 Users must enforce re-evaluation by calling `Range.refresh(true, true, true)`.